 The Monstera Deliciosa is a climbing plant that enjoys ascending vertical surfaces.
-This plant needs some form of support in order to grow tall, which is why you have to bind it to a pole or any other support.
+This plant needs some support to grow tall, so you have to bind it to a pole or any other support.

 How Much Light Does a Monstera Deliciosa Need?

 The Monstera Deliciosa is a rainforest plant that enjoys being under bright indirect sunlight.
 The optimal light for a Monstera is around 200-400 FC (foot-candles) or 2000-4300 lux.
 If you use grow lights, the emitted color should be as close to daylight as possible.
 Aim for 5500 degrees Kelvin.

 How much light for Monstera Deliciosa

 Monstera deliciosa is an adaptive species and can survive well under lower light conditions.
 This plant mostly grows under the rainforest canopy and uses its aerial roots to climb up trees toward the sunlight.

 Too much direct sunlight harms Monstera Deliciosa since it can burn the leaves and causes brown spots.

 Monstera deliciosa Grow Light